 How large is the waitlist?Click to Open

 The College of Engineering offered a place on the waitlist to approximately 2,000 candidates this year.
 This number sounds like a lot, but in truth, it is not the operative number.
-Of the 2,000 candidates offered a space on the waitlist, approximately half of those individuals will ask to remain on the waitlist.
-Of those individuals who tell us they want to remain on the waitlist, some percentage of that number will drift away over April and May.
+Of the 2,000 candidates offered a space on the waitlist, approximately half will ask to remain on the waitlist.
+Of those individuals who want to remain on the waitlist, some percentage will drift away over April and May.
 They will develop ties to the college or university where they have deposited and their interest in Cornell Engineering will diminish over time.
-So, ultimately, the actual number of candidates becomes much smaller.
+So in actuality, the operative number is much smaller than 2,000.

 May I visit campus and meet with someone?Click to Open

-Is there anything that I can do to enhance my chances of being taken off the waitlist?Click to Open
+Is there anything that I can do to enhance my chances of being accepted from the waitlist?Click to Open

 Be sure to indicate that you would like to remain on the waitlist.
-It is important to do this by April 10.
+It is important to do this by April 10 via your application status page.

 Please do NOT send any additional letters of recommendation, particularly from teachers or guidance counselors.
-Relative to the burden they place on referees, we find the impact of these are minimal at this point.
+Relative to the burden they place on recommendation writer, we find the impact of these are minimal at this point.

 When should I hear if I will be offered admission from the waitlist?Click to Open

-We make every effort to notify students as soon as possible after the May 1 response deadline.
-We will not know whether we will make admission offers to our waitlisted candidates until mid-May at the earliest.
+Although we make every effort to notify students as soon as possible after the May 3 response deadline, we will not know if we will make admission offers to our waitlisted candidates until mid-May at the earliest.
 In some years, we have made waitlist offers as late as mid-June.
 If we are able to make an offer of admission to you, you will receive an email message from an Engineering Admissions staff member asking if you are interested in receiving an official offer of admission from the College of Engineering.
 Your parents/guardians and high school guidance or college counselor will be copied on the email message.
 The email addresses we will use to reach you are the addresses listed on your application for admission.
-You will have 24 hours from the delivery date and time of our email message to you to let us know whether or not you would like to receive an official offer of admission.
+You will have 24 hours from the delivery date and time of our email message to you to let us know whether you would like to receive an official offer of admission.

 If I am offered admission from the waitlist, will financial aid still be available?Click to Open

 Yes, if you are offered admission from the waitlist, your application for financial aid will be reviewed as all others are reviewed to determine the amount of need.
-A package will be put together, and you should receive official correspondence from the Financial Aid Office soon thereafter.
+An aid package will be put together, and you will receive official correspondence from the Financial Aid Office soon thereafter.
 You must have submitted all financial aid documents in order to be considered for financial aid.
 If you have not completed your paperwork, you must do so immediately.

 If I am offered a spot, will housing still be available?Click to Open